gaetanserre/LiSA/README.md

 ## Limitations
 There are some limitations to LiSA:
-- The obj file HAS to be composed of triangles
+- The obj file MUST be composed of triangles
 - If you have too much triangles for your GPU, LiSA wont work

 ## Some images